nsidc/granule-metgen/README.md

 time_coverage_duration = P0DT23H59M59S
 ```

-3. Rarely applicable for science files that aren't gridded netCDF (.txt, .csv, .jpg, .tif, etc.); this
+3. Not applicable for science files that aren't gridded netCDF; this
-value is a constant that will be applied to all granule-level metadata.
+value is a constant that will be passed every file's UMM-G generated.

 #### Granule, Browse, and Reference file regex